 HIAS Pennsylvania provides legal, resettlement, citizenship, and supportive services to immigrants, refugees, and asylum seekers from all backgrounds in order to ensure their fair treatment and full integration into American society.
 HIAS Pennsylvania advocates for just and inclusive practices.

 Our values are based on the core Jewish beliefs of “welcoming the stranger” and tzedakah (generosity, charity and fairness).
-HIAS Pennsylvania views newcomers valuable resources, not burdens to the community.
+HIAS Pennsylvania views newcomers as valuable resources, not burdens to the community.
 We believe in the dignity of the individual.
 We believe in compassion, empathy, tolerance, and respect.
 All of this is embodied in our commitment to a multicultural society.

 From their first steps on American soil to the oath of citizenship, HIAS Pennsylvania helps immigrants navigate the complexities of American society and its legal system.
 Our work across spans legal, social support, and citizenship services.
 We also advocate for immigrant issues and rights and educate the community about immigration.